How to set up Interactions.

 Create a DataTable for Interactions

-Interactions are defined in a DataTable with row struct KemorigSoloInteractionTableData.
+Avatar Interactions are defined in a DataTable with row struct KemorigAvatarSoloInteractionTableData.

-We can create a new one, but let’s copy a blank example DataTable included with the project.
+We could create a new one, but let’s copy a blank example included with the project:

 Reference DataTable in Avatar Blueprint